Welcome to My Transplant Fundraising Journey

 Braver and Stronger . . .

-As I face some of the fear of having a transplant, my heart is braver and my faith is stronger because so many of you have graced me with your thoughts and prayers.
+There is no doubt that I felt fear about having a transplant, and I am facing fear in the journey of post transplant recovery, restrictions and even the possibility of rejecting my kidney.
+The many, potent anti-rejection medications are also frightening to me knowing the many adverse reactions they present for my body.
+But my heart is braver and my faith is stronger because so many of you have graced me with your thoughts and prayers.
 Thank you so very much for holding me in the light.
 I will keep you updated along the way.

 Blessings to you,